StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 Train a separate Language Model in an unsupervised manner, which allows you to use a huge corpus (say, Wikipedia).
 Also derive your word embeddings from it.

-Then feed to your main model both a char-RNN rep'n, a word embedding and, after going through a bi-directional LSTM, concatenate hidden states with the concatenated hidden states of the (now pre-trained and frozen) language model.
+Then feed to your main model both a char-RNN reppresentation, a word embedding and, after going through a bi-directional LSTM, concatenate hidden states with the concatenated hidden states of the (now pre-trained and frozen) language model.

-This beat SOTA by a narrow margin (0.3) but it was a much simpler model than the competition.
+This beat SotA by a narrow margin in perplexity but it was a much simpler model than the competition.

 ### ELMo

-ELMo beat SOTA in a wide range of tasks by a big margin, whereas most academics work all year to beat SOTA on a single task by about 1%.
+ELMo beat SotA in a wide range of tasks by a big margin, whereas most academics work all year to beat SotA on a single task by about 1%.

-This was ground-breaking, and the paper won Best Paper Award at NAACL 2018 (maybe read the best paper awards from the last few years?).
+This was ground-breaking, and the paper won Best Paper Award at NAACL 2018. \[maybe read the best paper awards from the last few years?]\[🌱]

-ELMo works similarly to TagLM, but:
+ELMo works similarly to TagLM.
+The architecture of the language model is:

-* Use 2 Bi-LSTM layers
+- Use 2 Bi-LSTM layers.
-* Use only a char-CNN to build initial word representations (only): 2048 char n-gram filters, 2 highway layers, 512 dim projection space.
+- Use only a char-CNN to build initial word representations: 2048 char n-gram filters, 2 highway layers, 512 dim projection space.
-* Use 4096 hidden state cells with 512 dim projections for next layer.
+- Use 4096 hidden state cells with 512 dim projections for next layer.

-Then they added:
+Then they added different weights per LSTM layer's hidden state, and different weight to the whole LM's hidden states per task.

+This way ELMo only uses the LM where it matters, and assigns different importance to each layer (reportedly the lowest layer is better for syntactic information, and is more useful for NER or POS-tag, whereas the second layer carries more semantic data, and works better for Question Answering, Sentiment Analysis, etc.).

 ![Screen_Shot_2021-01-07_at_17-57-49.png](image/Screen_Shot_2021-01-07_at_17-57-49.png){: style="height:70%; width:70%" alt="" loading="lazy"}

-Different weights per LSTM layer's hidden state.
-Different weight to the whole LM's hidden states per task.
-This way ELMo only uses the LM where it matters, and assigns different importance to each layer (reportedly the lowest layer is better for syntactic information, and is more useful for NER or POS-tag, whereas the second layer carries more semantic data, and works better for Question Answering, Sentiment Analysis, etc.).

 ## Transformers

+Transformers revolutionized natural language processing, then any autoregressive problem, and are now used for image, audio, text and many other tasks where modelling is required.

+They do away with recurrent layers, and instead take a whole batch of consecutive temporal inputs (say, a sequence of tokens) and make them go through "attention heads" which map each token's embedding to a new embedding space that contains contextual information by attending to the embeddings of all other tokens in the context window.

+On the one hand, we lose the unlimited window size.
+On the other, they can be trained much faster and more cheaply, and window sizes can be big enough (though limited) for the problem to be less relevant.

 ### GPT

-"Attention is all you need": What if we drop the Recurrent part, and just keep the attention to maintain long-term information and context?
+"[Attention is all you need](https://arxiv.org/abs/1706.03762)": What if we drop the Recurrent part, and just keep the attention to maintain long-term information and context?

 This is how a transformer's Encoder works: